Differences between CBD vs. CBN: What are the Benefits and Potential Side Effects

 The entourage effect supports this concept, suggesting that cannabinoids work in synergy to amplify their therapeutic potential.
 Most experts recommend using full-spectrum extracts to get the benefits of CBN and CBD together.

 CBN is a lot more expensive than CBD.

-The cannabis plant has many cannabinoids, out of which THC is most abundant.
+The cannabis plant has many cannabinoids, out of which THC is the most abundant.
 The second cannabinoid present in large amounts is CBD.
 Both these cannabinoids can be extracted easily in high concentrations.